jozu-ai/kitops/docs/src/docs/cli/cli-reference.md

 ### Options

 ```
       --name string     Name for the ModelKit
       --desc string     Description for the ModelKit
+      --author string   Author for the ModelKit
   -f, --force           Overwrite existing Kitfile if present
   -h, --help            help for init
 ```

 ### Options inherited from parent commands